Isaac-Tait/exploringAndPondering/blog/2023-10-26-suicide/index.md

 enableComments: true
 ---

-Three years ago today my mother died by suicide.
-She climbed into the bath tub with a gun and ended her life.
+Three years ago today my mother died by suicide. <!-- truncate --> She climbed into the bath tub with a gun and ended her life.
 Her death and the ensuing carnage mostly wrought by "christians" afterwards sent me on a path of deconstruction and disentangling my life from the brainwashing I had undergone for decades within the church.

 <!--truncate-->